ahcho/Queria/README.md

 # Queria
-Queria is a Quora clone.
+Queria is a user-generated-content question and answer web application modeled with features modeled after the Quora service.
 It's an application where you can ask and answer any questions about Charlie and Chocolate Factory.

 ## <a href="https://queria-app.herokuapp.com/">Queria Live</a>